aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 }
 ```

-In the `BurgerToppings` example we now have seven individual bit flags defined along with a flag that specifies a combination of ketchup and mustard flags.
+In the `BurgerToppings` example, we now have seven individual bit flags defined along with a flag that specifies a combination of ketchup and mustard flags.
 Since enum members are simply named constants backed by their integral numeric value, we could also use `3` instead of `Ketchup | Mustard`.
 We'll cover a bit more about different ways to set these values in the following sections.

-In order for the enum members to be clearly defined and work as expected it is best to explicitly provide the bit values for each member.
-Without explicitly providing values the enum will implicitly set the value based on enum definition order starting at 0.
+For the enum members to be clearly defined and work as expected it is best to explicitly provide the bit values for each member.
+Without explicitly providing values the enum will implicitly set the value based on the enum definition order starting at 0.

 The documentation for the Flags attribute is pretty comprehensive and contains solid documentation.
 I highly recommend checking it out [here](https://learn.microsoft.com/en-us/dotnet/api/system.flagsattribute) to learn more.

 ## Defining Enum Members and Values

-Enum member values can be set in a number of ways and it was actually a personal encounter with one of the ways that led me to writing this post.
-In my experience I've mostly seen enums, both flag and non-flag, with values defined explicitly as numeric literals (like 0, 1, 2, 3, etc.) which I'll cover first.
+Enum member values can be set in many ways and it was a personal encounter with one of the ways that led me to write this post.
+In my experience, I've mostly seen enums, both flag and non-flag, with values defined explicitly as numeric literals (like 0, 1, 2, 3, etc.) which I'll cover first.
 I'm also going to cover a couple more methods of setting flag enum member values.
 Flag enum values can also be set using binary literals as well as using the bit shift operator to manipulate values when being set.
 Each of the examples below will demonstrate a different way of defining flag enum member values.
-I'll also include a short description to provide any helpful context around each method.
+I'll also include a short description to provide additional context around each method.

 ### Using Numeric Type Literals